vinodkd/guts/src/book/01_size.md

 		outPS.println("Hello World");      // line 1.2
 		// SLOC : 3, Size : ?

 *Now* it cannot be broken down anymore and therefore matches our definition of a __Operation__ from above.
-So if we took the definition to heart and broke line 1 down this way, 3 "smallest possible" Java statements are required to make it.
-This means we have to recognize that some operations can be aggregates and add that as a definition:
+So if we took the definition to heart and broke line 1 down this way, 3 "smallest possible" Java statements are required to actually make it.

+All of this discussion means one thing: we have to recognize that some operations can be aggregates and add that as a definition:

 		Compound Operation: An operation that can be broken down into smaller operations within the Language's set of operations.
 		                                                                                 --(4)

 ... and update the BNF-ish version (2) to include this fact: